justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 ![[Abstract Factory示例UML类图.png]]

+`WidgetFactory` also **enforces dependencies between the concrete widget classes**.
+A Motif scroll bar should be used with a Motif button and a Motif text editor, and that constraint is enforced automatically as a consequence of using a `MotifWidgetFactory`.

 # 适用性
 Use the *Abstract Factory* pattern when ：
 >- a system should *be independent of how its products are created, composed, and represented*.